pythonindia/inpycon-blog/content/blog/2021/announcing-pycon-india.md

 Slug: announce-pycon-india-2021
 Summary: Announcing the return of PyCon India as an online conference for 2021.

-We hope you've had a safe and healthy year.
+From all of us at the PyCon India team, we wish you've had a safe and prosperous year.
+As thrilling as 2020 was, we were delighted to see people's response to [PyCon India 2020](https://in.pycon.org/2020)

 We are very excited to announce that [**PyCon India**](https://in.pycon.org/) is back for the year 2021.
 The 13th iteration of the mega-conference will be organized online.

 Get ready for four days of non-stop fun and learning with four conference tracks, multiple sessions, BOFs, community booths, workshops, and devsprints.

-Accessing the situation with COVID-19 and the rate of vaccination, we have decided to keep PyCon India 2021 as an online event to ensure the safety of everyone involved.
-We know you all are excited to meet everyone in person and celebrate Python in the "real world", but everyone's health and safety are the utmost priority at this time.
+Assessing the situation with COVID-19 and the rate of vaccination, we have decided to keep PyCon India 2021 as an online event to ensure the safety of everyone involved.
+We know folks were excited to meet everyone in person and celebrate Python in the "real world" by having an offline PyCon India 2021.
+We do too but maintaining everyone's health and safety is our utmost priority at all times.

 ## Dates